-Governor John Hickenlooper in Iowa to campaign was the perfect excuse to get some air time with him in the WHO Radio studios.
-We discussed breaking up big companies, socialism, and abortion among other things.
+As Governor John Hickenlooper came near my Iowa studio it was the perfect excuse to get some air time with him.
+We discussed breaking up big companies, socialism, and even abortion among other things.
 This interview is a great example of two people with different opinions holding their ground, but mutually respecting each other.

 Great communications strategies start with open and honest dialogue, respecting everyone’s opinion, and most importantly not misrepresenting each other or labeling each other.
 Although I don’t agree with the Governor, I left the interview with a greater opinion of him.
 I believe mutual respect is a major missing component in our corporate and government communications efforts.

 Full Transcript: Governor Hickenlooper with Justin Brady

 Brady: It is the Justin Brady show.
 Thank you so much for joining me, everybody.
 I appreciate you being here.
 I’m not going to draw this out any longer than it needs to be.
 I welcome, today, in studio, Governor John Hickenlooper who is running for president.
 Governor, thank you so much for joining us.

 Hickenlooper: Hey Justin, thanks for having me on.